Atlas Rules Resources Adventures Stories FAQ Search Links

 Edward Newbrute 1009 -

-Oxhill is one of the truly frontier Glantrian dominions, created by the Council of Princes in 989 to help with expanding the Glantrian hold on the Sablestone region and its resources.
-Since its beginning it has been the gateway to the western Kurish Massif.
-As such it is jumping off point for mining expeditions and the collection point for raw materials coming out of the mountains before being sent to Kern, Vyonnes, and Glantri City.
-As befitting it's mining roots and frontier location Oxhill has the reputation throughout Glantri of being a rough place.
-The people of Oxhill are a hardworking, hard living sort and so fist fights, even knife fights are a common occurrence at the many taverns and Inns throughout the Barony.
+Oxhill is one of the truly frontier Glantrian dominions, created by the Council of Princes in 989 to help with expanding the Glantrian hold on the Sablestone region and exploiting its resources.
+Even before it was formally established as a Barony the area had been used as a gateway to the western Kurish Massif.
+Today it is jumping off point for mining expeditions and the collection point for raw materials coming out of the mountains before being sent to Kern, Vyonnes, and Glantri City.
+As befitting its mining roots and frontier location Oxhill has the reputation throughout Glantri of being a rough place.
+The people of Oxhill are a hard working, hard living sort and so fist fights, even knife fights are a common occurrence at the many taverns and Inns throughout the Barony.
 That is not to say that Oxhill is a lawless place.
 As befitting a dominion in Glantri, those who appear to be arcaners are treated not as much with respect but with wariness.
 In Oxhill as well as through the rest of Glantri it is a crime for a mundaner to assault, or even insult an arcaner.

 Broken Tooth Junction is a mining village near the southern boundary of the Barony.
 The town has a single street on which lots of clapboard buildings have been constructed.
 Lots of prospecting offices, taverns, and shops specializing in the tools of the mining trade occupy the town.
 The town has one 'event' that makes the town distinctive.
-Yarthmont 7 is a Baronal holliday celebrating the anniversary of the founding of the Barony.
+Yarthmont 7 is a Baronial holiday celebrating the anniversary of the founding of the Barony.
 On this day, at high noon on the dusty main street of Broken Tooth Junction the annual 'The Quick and the Dead' festival is held.
 Two entrants come onto 'Main Street' alone, given specially blunted throwing daggers and a protective chest shield, with a target over the heart.
 With the crowd in betting frenzy, wearing their Sunday best, the two contestants are blindfolded and put back to back then told to march 10 paces and fire.
 The closest to the bulls-eye wins, if both miss the target, bets are rolled over into a rematch.
 If after a 2nd round both miss again, both are jeered by the crowd and tied feet first behind their horses and the horses chased out of town.
-That in the Junctions way of ensuring only ‘quality' knife-slingers enter the competition.
+Over the years it has ensured that only ‘quality’, the best, knife-slingers enter the competition.